Arcfox Lite

-The Arcfox Lite is an all-electric microcar manufactured by BAIC under the Arcfox brand.
+The Arcfox Lite is a battery electric microcar manufactured by BAIC under the Arcfox brand between 2017 and 2020.

 Overview

 In 2016, the Chinese automaker BAIC Group introduced the pre-production Lite R300 model, which was originally intended to power the BJEV electric car sub-brand.
 Ultimately, the car went on sale under the newly established Arcfox brand at the end of 2017, as another model with electrically powered microcars steadily gaining popularity in China.

 In terms of design, the Lite adopts the avant-garde form of a hatchback with a short, stepped rear and two-color body paint, as well as a distinctive, luminous strip between the headlights.